lakejs/lake-docs/reference/selection.md

 The `Selection` interface represents the range of content selected by the user or the current position of the cursor.

-:::tip Note
+:::warning Note
-The constructor is not available, you can access its properties and methods through the [editor.selection](/reference/editor.md#selection) object.
+The constructor is not directly accessible.
+Instead, you can access its methods via the [editor.selection](/reference/editor.md#selection) object.
 :::

 Example: